-We find that U.S. stocks with higher IO collapsed more in the historic market correction that occurred in the first quarter of 2020.
-A battery of tests suggests that institutional investors engaged in "fire sales" of their equity holdings.
+engaged in "fire sales" of their equity holdings, driven by a sudden increase in redemptions and by institutions' attempts to make their portfolio more COVID-resilient.
 While there is no universally accepted definition of what constitutes a fire sale, such a situation typically occurs when a fundamental shock (in this case, COVID-19 exposure) triggers asset sales at a discount.
-This, in turn, generates a cascade of subsequent sales by other institutions that have similar stock exposures and are forced to de-risk their portfolios, potentially further enhanced by capital withdrawals (Shleifer and Vishny, 2011).
+This, in turn, generates sales by other institutions that have similar stock exposures and are forced to de-risk their portfolios, potentially further enhanced by capital withdrawals (Shleifer and Vishny, 2011).

-Our starting point of analysis is the result displayed in Figure 1, which shows that for U.S. non-financial Russell 3000 firms the stock price performance during the Fever period (Ramelli and Wagner, 2020) -- from February 24 through March 20, 20204 -- is negatively related to the firm's end-of-2019 IO ratio, while controlling for many firm and industry characteristics.5
+Our baseline result is displayed in Figure 1, which shows that for U.S. non-financial Russell 3000 firms the stock price performance during the Fever period (Ramelli and Wagner, 2020) -- from February 24 through March 20, 2020 -- is negatively related to the firm's end-of-2019 IO ratio, while controlling for firm and industry characteristics.4 In Section 3 we show that such a strong negative relation has been very rarely observed in the last 20 years.